marama09/PUBG-Exploratory-Data-Analysis-EDA-/README.md

 The objective of this project is to find out the best strategy to win in PUBG and infer the probability of the team cheating in the game from this data.
 ## Question/need:
 In this project what we want is analyzing the data and find out what affects the player's win by answering some questions such as:
+* How many players are joinded in one match?
 * Who is the highest win (Solos, Duos or Squads)?
 * What is the amount of work as a team between players?
-* What is the average person that kills many players? ?
+* What is the average person that kills many players?
+* How many most kills are recorded?
 * How many 99% of people kills have?
-* How many most kills are recorded?
-* What's the best strategy to win in PUBG?
-Should you sit in one spot and hide your way into victory, or do you need to be the top shot?
-* Can we predict the finishing position of a player in the game?
+* The relationship between kills and headshots Kills?
 * How do we catch the fraudsters in the game?
   <br>